skip to content

 1. The clause does not require acknowledgement of the project supervision or informal conversations with peers.

-2. The clause is also intended to cover collaborative projects which are not now permitted in Computer Science.
+2. The clause is also intended to cover collaborative projects which are not currently permitted in Computer Science.
 As such this aspect is irrelevant to Computer Science dissertations.

 3. This clause aside, and notwithstanding 1 and 2, candidates are required to draw attention, in the Implementation chapter, to the parts of the work which are not their own, in accordance with the Implementation section below.
 Other acknowledgements should be given wherever appropriate.

-The Department would like past dissertations to be made available for teaching purposes and for your references.
-These will be accessed on the Computer Science departmental website under Raven password protection.
-You should include the last sentence of the declaration if you are willing for your dissertation to be accessed for these purposes; otherwise you may remove it.
+The Department would like to make past dissertations available to staff and future students for teaching purposes and for your reference.
+These will be hosted on the Computer Science Departmental website under password protection.
+You should include the last sentence of the declaration if you are willing for your dissertation to be made available for these purposes; otherwise you may remove it.
 Note: If in the future you would like your dissertation removed from the departmental website, you can request this by contacting the Student Admin office at teaching-admin@cst.cam.ac.uk.

 The proforma page

 The single proforma page is a preface that immediately follows the declaration of originality.
-The proforma page, as well as all subsequent pages of the dissertation should not include direct personal identifiers such as your name or CRSID.
-The Proforma must be arranged thus:
+It must be arranged as follows:

 • Word-count for the dissertation.

-• Code line count: Number of lines of code written by the student in the final version of their software.
+• Code line count: Number of lines of code that you wrote yourself in the final version of their software (not counting existing library code or automatically generated code).

-• Project Originator (if this is the student please state 'The candidate').
+• Name of the project originator (if this is you, please state 'The candidate').

 • At most 100 words describing the original aims of the project.